tangkhanhchuong/learning_materials/computer-science.md

     - What is `memory layout`?
     - What is `memory hierarchy`?
     - What is `heap space` and `stack space`?
+    - What is `virtual memory`?
+Why do we need it?
+How does it work?
+       + How large `virtual memory` is?
+       + What is `paging`?
+       + Can 2 processes map to the same `physical address`?
+Where and in which case?
     - What will happen when we open an application?
     - What will happen when we call a function (with parameter) or return from function?
        + What will happen with `stack`?
 (Why don't we use `heap` here?)